grinnell-cs/csc151-images/pages/syllabus.md

 Please stay home when you are sick.
 Wait to come back to class until you truly feel well enough to learn.
 Each day that you will miss class due to illness, contact your instructor before class (or as soon as possible).

-When coming back to class, wear a mask until there is no more than a normal concern of contagion.
+When coming back to class, wear a mask until there is no more than a usual concern of contagion.
 Protecting the people around you from your illness is a matter of professionalism and personal respect.

 ### Late Work due to Illness and Time Away